FTS Thermal Leggings

 Details

-• Provenance: Fruit of the Loom, thrifted and remade by Chains, Hamilton 2025
+Provenance: Fruit of the Loom thermals and briefs; thrifted and remade in Hamilton, ON